datastax/nodejs-driver/doc/features/tuning-policies/README.md

 The [operation info][OperationInfo], passed as a parameter to the retry policy methods, exposes the `query` and query `options` as properties.

-A default and base retry policy is included, along with `IdempotenceAwareRetryPolicy` that considers query idempotence.
+A default and base retry policy are included.

 ### Query idempotence

-Note that the current behaviour of the driver allows the `RetryPolicy` to retrieve the query idempotence as part of the information and take a decision whether to retry the execution or not.
-In future versions, the driver will rethrow the error back to the consumer for non-idempotent queries, without using the `RetryPolicy` for this case.
+Note that as of version 4.0, the configured `RetryPolicy` is not engaged when a query errors with a `WriteTimeoutException` or request error and the query was not [idempotent][idempotent].

 [generators]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator
 [OperationInfo]: /api/module.policies/module.retry/type.OperationInfo/
+[idempotent]: ../speculative-executions/#query-idempotence